godotengine/godot-docs/tutorials/export/changing_application_icon_for_windows.rst

 .. code-block:: none

-    magick convert icon.png -define icon:auto-resize=256,128,64,48,32,16 icon.ico
+    magick icon.png -define icon:auto-resize=256,128,64,48,32,16 icon.ico

-Depending on which version of ImageMagick you installed, you might need to leave out the ``magick`` and run this command instead:
+Depending on which version of ImageMagick you installed, you might need to use this command instead:

 .. code-block:: none